|Location||Western Sydney University, School of Science and Health|

 Appointment to the position is contingent upon receipt of an RTP scholarship through one of Western Sydney University's scholarship rounds or an NHMRC Postgraduate Scholarship through the national rounds.

 Prospective students will be provided with assistance to apply for either an RTP or an NHMRC Postgraduate Scholarship.
-The current scholarship rate for the RTP is AUD$26,682.00 per annum (2017 rate, indexed annually) tax-free for three years.

 Further information regarding the project can be obtained by contacting Dr Amit Arora (firstname.lastname@example.org).